TedTschopp/The-Marchen-Engine/index.md

 convey the endorsement of this Product by either Mongoose Publishing or Far Future Enterprises as a product of either of their product lines.

+## Legal

+By Ted Tschopp

+Copyright © 2023 Ziefen Presse

+Märchen Engine and Ziefen Press are trademarks of Ted Tschopp

+**Crowns**

+**Proofreading**: Ted Tschopp

+**Designation of Open Game Content**

+All the text in this document is designated as Open Gaming Content, except for the titles of products published by Ziefen Presse, and the trademarks “Märchen Engine” and “Ziefen Presse”.

+**Designation of Product Identity**

+Any title of a product published by Ziefen Presse is designated as Product Identity.

+**Please Note**: This Product is derived from the Cepheus System Reference Document, The Sword of Cepheus Reference Document, Traveller System Reference Document and other Open Gaming Content made available by the Open Gaming License and does not contain closed content from products published by either Mongoose Publishing or Far Future Enterprises.
+This Product is not affiliated with either Samardan Press, Mongoose Publishing or Far Future Enterprises, and it makes no claim to or challenge to any trademarks held by either entity.
+The use of the any of these Documents does not convey the endorsement of this Product by either Samardan Press, Mongoose Publishing or Far Future Enterprises as a product of either of their product lines.

 ## Publishing Your Own Materials

 As you can see at the beginning of this System Reference Document, all